Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 ### Step 5: Fix the Bug

-This part is pretty straight forward.
-Once we have identified what caused the bug... we need to fix said code.
-But there's a little more to it than that.
-We also need to ensure no further bugs were created by squashing that bug.
-This can be done by simply running the code again or creating an identical snapshot and re-analyzing the same "ladder" we just analyzed.
-We will discuss this step a tad more later in the chapter.
+Fixing the bug is pretty straight forward.
+Once the cause of the bug has been identified; fix the code.
+Once completed, we need to ensure no further bugs were created by our "fixing" the previous bug.
+This can be done by running the code again or creating an identical snapshot and re-analyzing the same "ladder" we just analyzed.